o-jasper/o-jasper-luakit-stuff/listview/readme.md

 * Document better.

+* "Stored search/sql-appends" so that users can create different topics.

 * Put the search term in the address bar, or at least possibly, so people can link to their searches...